django-import-export/django-import-export/docs/advanced_usage.rst

 Fields are generated automatically by introspection on the declared model class.
 The field defines the relationship between the resource we are importing (for example, a csv row) and the instance we want to update.
 Typically, the row data will map onto a single model instance.
-The row data will be set onto model attributes (including model relations) during the import process.
+The row data will be set onto model instance attributes (including instance relations) during the import process.

 In a simple case, the name of the row headers will map exactly onto the names of the model attributes, and the import process will handle this mapping.
 In more complex cases, model attributes and row headers may differ, and we will need